lsteinmann/milQuant-dist/README.md

-## Instructions
+## Instructions for importing R portable
-R-win-port contains the contents of an R-portable distribution (get it from [SourceForge](https://sourceforge.net/projects/rportable/) and copy only the contents of App/R-Portable/, doc and tests can be deleted to safe space, moderately).
-I manually installed the needed packages to the local R library before continuing (see `R-win-port/bin/load_packages.R`).
+The directory R-win-port contains the contents of an R-portable distribution (you can get it from [SourceForge](https://sourceforge.net/projects/rportable/)).
+I copied only the contents of `App/R-Portable/`; directories `doc` and `tests` can be deleted to safe a little bit of space).
+I manually installed the needed packages to the local R library before continuing (see `R-win-port/load_packages.R`).

 ## License